-Figure S. Observed functional evenness of bird species in a given latitudinal band are marked with “X.” The gray points and points represent the mean and 95% inner quantile of the resampled tropical assemblages to the species richness of a given latitudinal band.
+Figure S6.
+Observed functional evenness of bird species in a given latitudinal band are marked with “X.” The gray points and points represent the mean and 95% inner quantile of the resampled tropical assemblages to the species richness of a given latitudinal band.